nikitaindik/ws-chart/README.md

 ## What is it

 Real time chart that draws bars and a line for selected audience segment.
 It uses mocked websocket, but it can easily swapped for real API by changing settings in .env file.
+In a mocked mode it generates chart updates every few seconds.

 ## Available scripts